KTM Komuter: Central Sector

-From 15 December 2015, the routes of Seremban Line and Port Klang Line were switched as part of a six-month trial.
+From 15 December 2015, the routes of the Seremban Line and Port Klang Line were switched as part of a six-month trial.
 Trains from Seremban began heading towards Batu Caves, while trains from Port Klang headed towards Rawang, and vice versa.
 Transfers could be done at the four shared stations.
-This change was made permanent, and the name of the lines we changed; from Seremban Line and Port Klang Line to Batu Caves-Pulau Sebang Line and Tanjung Malim-Port Klang Line respectively.

-The KL Sentral-Terminal Skypark Line to Subang Airport was introduced on 1 May 2018.
+The Gemas and stops on the Southern Sector shuttle were removed starting 20 June 2016 with the train terminating at instead.
+Not long after, both the Rawang-Tanjung Malim shuttle and the Seremban-Pulau Sebang/Tampin shuttles were terminated in 11 July 2016, with the former routes being absorbed into the main Port Klang Line and Seremban Line respectively.

-Beginning 10 September 2018, all service abolished the cash ticketing system, cashless ticketing method was then compulsory.
+Following a successful trial of the swapped routes, the changes were made permanent.
+The names of the lines were changes from Seremban Line and Port Klang Line to Batu Caves-Pulau Sebang Line and Tanjung Malim-Port Klang Line respectively, reflecting the current termini of both lines.